 Follow the steps below to install the Realtek AC97 Codec Audio Drivers.

-- 1. Insert the CD that comes with the motherboard.
-Click Intel Chipsets and then Intel(R) 1945GMChipset Drivers. - 2.
-Click Realtek AC'97 Codec Audio Driver.
+1. Insert the CD that comes with the motherboard.
+Click Intel Chipsets and then Intel Chipsets and then Intel(R) 915GM Chipset Drivers.

+2. Click Realtek AC'97 Codec Audio Driver.